Angry-Pixel/The-Betweenlands/.github/ISSUE_TEMPLATE.md

 <!--
+If you want to write a suggestion you can remove and ignore this template.
-Before you start writing an issue, please read up on the common issues on the main page and how to create a proper bug report.
+Before you start writing a bug report, please read up on the common issues on the main page and how to create a proper bug report.
-Once you have done that can use this template to write your bug report -->
+Once you have done that can use this template to write your bug report.
+-->

 ## Versions